pydemo/databuddy/README.md

 -Change SQL*Loader arguments and control file in ```qc32\config\include\oracle.py```

 #TODO
-- argument values reuse from existing session DONE
+- argument values reuse from existing session. **DONE**
-- clean uargs.db
+- clean uargs.db.
-- nls_format* duplication DONE
+- nls_format* duplication. **DONE**
-- test UI
+- test UI.
-- add --log_dir to backend
+- add --log_dir to backend.
 - add "source" and "target" datasources to "New Session"
-- Copy/Paste of argument values between sessions
+- Copy/Paste of argument values between sessions.
-- generic "New Session" so user not limited by source and target templates
+- generic "New Session" so user not limited by source and target templates.
 - history of values for each argument
 - cleanup all other databases but Oracle
 - more templates and better templates hierarchy
-- init templates to open session for "New Session" DONE
+- init templates to open session for "New Session". **DONE**
-- **validate args on Run**
+- **validate args on Run**.
-- smaller test_api files (get default args from test routines, not canned files)
+- smaller test_api files (get default args from test routines, not canned files).
 - fix template filters
 - create "Menu" button and hide "About"
 - create session library on first run
 - validate session name for chars not usable in file name
 - allow user to create multiple session libraries
-- fix mailformed path from MDD.MultiDirDialog DONE
+- fix mailformed path from MDD.MultiDirDialog. **DONE**
-- make sure all paths are windows friendly
+- make sure all paths are windows friendly.
-- open dir and open file use stale values
+- open dir and open file use stale values.
-- filter control keys from ones affecting field value
+- filter control keys from ones affecting field value.
-- close all existing shells/shell groups upon exit
+- close all existing shells/shell groups upon exit.
-- highlight running sessions
+- highlight running sessions.
-- beep on failing sessions
+- beep on failing sessions.
-- detect DONE/FAILED from cmd window
+- detect DONE/FAILED from cmd window.
-- let user disable post-etl email (Common: email_to).
+- let user disable post-etl email (Common: email_to). **DONE**

 #Does it work?
 yes, with some quirks and only for Oracle.